 Refill cartridges are expensive and you might be tempted to buy cheap, generic cartridges from flea markets.
 Never compromise on the quality of your toner/ink cartridges.
 Opting for branded, good-quality cartridges are worth every penny as it helps maintain the working condition of your printer.

 Low quality cartridges will have an impact on the printer hardware.
 Inkjets of substandard quality will also result in poor printing.
 You might end up having blotchy or faded printouts with these low-cost cartridges.
 Never hesitate to buy the best-in-quality cartridges for your printer.

 Exercise caution while replacing your cartridges.
-It is likely that you will be replacing cartridges regularly and hence read the instructions carefully and master the art of replacing cartridges.
-Be careful not to touch the bottom of the cartridge while replacing as touching can spoil the quality of print.
+It is likely that you will be replacing cartridges regularly so you must read the instructions carefully and master the art of replacing cartridges.
+Be careful not to touch the bottom of the cartridge while replacing it, as touching can spoil the quality of print.
 Make sure you buy high quality cartridges that are not so delicate to handle.